Skip to main content

 Contact - EHCP's

-If a child or young person has a learning difficulty or a disability which is holding them back at school or college, and the parents of the child or the young person (or the young person themselves) believe that the school or college is not able to provide the help and support which is needed, then a request should be made to the Local Authority (LA) for an EHC needs assessment.
+If a child or young person has a learning difficulty or a disability which is holding them back at school or college, parent/carers should first discuss this with school.
+If following this you and/or school believe that they will not able to provide the help and support which is needed, then you may want to make a request to the Local Authority (LA) for an EHC needs assessment.
+School may support you with this, or you may wish to make a parental request.

 You can do this at any time.

 You can only ask for an EHC needs assessment if the child or young person has, or may have, SEN – it does not apply where there are only health or social care needs.
 Remember that under the law, a child has SEN if they have a learning difficulty or a disability which calls for special educational provision.
-You can read more about the definition of SEN here.
+You can read more about the definition of SEN on our SEN Support page.

 For children under 16, the parent makes the request.
 This includes children from age 0 to 5, where parents should make a request if they believe that the child will need extra help at nursery or when they start school.